Workplace Posture and Ergonomics

 • Sit well back into the chair

-• Tilt seat forward slightly to rotate top of pelvis so spine is in neutral
+• Tilt the seat forward slightly to rotate the top of the pelvis so the spine is in neutral

-• Adjust chair height so hip is slightly higher than knee
+• Adjust chair height so the hip is slightly higher than the knee

-• Ensure feet flat on floor, shoulder width apart
+• Ensure feet are flat on the floor, shoulder width apart

-• Sit in balanced upright posture with head over the shoulders
+• Sit in a balanced upright posture with head over the shoulders

-• Move chair in close to desk to avoid stretching upper body forwards
+• Move the chair in close to the desk to avoid stretching the upper body forward

 Can Physiotherapy help?

-Despite best efforts we have all come under extra work load and general life stress where remembering to maintain good posture can be the last thing on our mind.
+Despite our best efforts, we have all come under an extra workload and general life stress, where remembering to maintain good posture can be the last thing on our minds.
 Physiotherapy can help to facilitate normal alignment through stretching of joint and muscle tissue along with ensuring nerve mobility.
 Home exercise programmes can be designed specifically for you to work on any weak areas you may have, helping you get back to a correct posture that you can maintain as quickly as possible.

 In particular, it is essential that you seek out a medical opinion if you notice any tingling, pins or needles or numbness of any sort.
-This may result in a visit your GP, Occupational Health Doctor or to your local Physiotherapist.
-Eimear works in our Navan Road Clinic.
-If you would like to find out more about Eimear, click here.
+This may result in a visit to a GP, Occupational Health Doctor or to your local Physiotherapist.
+Eimear works in our Navan Road Clinic where you can find a range of physiotherapy treatments to help you.